davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 explores accuracy of fourth city todSeason predictions
 * OpenMeteoEDA_202306_v003 explores accuracy of fourth city todSeason predictions using fourth city data for modeling

+### Expansions week of 27-MAY-2024
+* OpenMeteoEDA_202306_v003 integrates four city data to one train and one test file